thewitcher745/CAN-support-bot/README.md

 # Telegram Message Sender Bot

-A simple Telegram bot that allows sending messages to specific users by their user ID.
+A simple Telegram bot that allows sending or forwarding messages to specific users by their user ID.

 ## Features

-- Send messages to any Telegram user using their user ID (Provided they have given the bot the necessary permission)
+- Sends or forwards messages to any Telegram user using their user ID (Provided they have given the bot the necessary permission)
+- Message forwarding is done anonymously, and is accomplished by replying to the message to be forwarded with the `/send` command.
-- Fallback to sending test messages back to the sender
+- Fallback to sending messages back to the sender.
 - Error handling for invalid user IDs or permission issues

 ## Prerequisites